MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 ![Current Status](Images/06-02-mid-checkpoint.png)

 Once you rebuild and run FuelCell, look at the size of the default bounding spheres.
 For each object, the bounding sphere is quite large.
 In some cases, the addition of bounding sphere volumes creates situations where the code prevents the vehicle from passing through barriers that are far enough apart for the vehicle itself.
 The collision detection, as it stands now, is pretty good considering that this is the result if you do nothing but use the default bounding sphere parameters.
-However, with a simple modification to the code we can improve the experience of the player.
+However, with a simple modification to the code, we can improve the experience of the player.
 The modification involves applying another scaling factor to the bounding spheres of each game object.
 This allows realistic interaction between the vehicle and the game world.

 The implementation requires scaling factors for each object type.
 A good place for these is in the GameConstants.cs file.
 Add the following declarations to the end of the `GameConstants` class: